Posted on

 - intoxication.16

-If the worker does pursue a personal injury claim against his or her employer and receives a settlement or judgment, any workers’ compensation benefits already paid will be credited towards that award.17
+If you do pursue a personal injury claim against your employer and receive a settlement or judgment, any workers’ compensation benefits already paid will be credited towards that award.17

 Legal References: